wikoeste/talos-te-sbjat/README.md

-updated api key error found on test and prod tepot hosts changed from jira.sco to jira.talos for 01/03/2023 queue change updated the boiler plates for ipedia changes
+updated api key error found on test and prod tepot hosts changed from jira.sco to jira.talos for 01/03/2023 queue change updated the boiler plates for ipedia changes removed the writing of rule hits since that field is not present in jira.talos removed qry error for sbrs in main.py

 1.0
 fixed ip data in jira comment to be the correct ip if there are multiple ips